Adam Kwasman: Politics

 Kwasman was elected to the Arizona House of Representatives in 2012 alongside Steve Smith defeating Democratic nominee Dave Joseph.

 He served as the Vice Chairman on the Ways and Means Committee and also sat on the Appropriations and Commerce Committees.

 Policy positions

 Kwasman was given a 100% rating by the American Conservative Union in 2014.

 In 2013, Kwasman was rated "Hero of the Taxpayer" by Americans for Prosperity.

-2014 congressional campaign

-In 2014, Kwasman sought the Republican nomination for U.S. Congress in Arizona's 1st congressional district.
-He was defeated in the primary by Andy Tobin and Gary Kiehne.

-Illegal Migrant/Bus Incident
+Illegal Migrant Stance

 In 2014, Kwasman was attending a morning protest over the expected arrival of migrant children being transported to a shelter near Oracle, Arizona.
-Kwasman spoke with a local reporter and voiced his opposition to locating the children at the shelter.
-The reporter later informed Kwasman that the school bus in his tweet was actually carrying local children to a YMCA camp.
-The incident was featured on the Colbert Report.
+Kwasman spoke with a local reporter and voiced his opposition to using state resources to aid illegal migrants.
+Kwasman later posted a tweet about the situation, and mistakenly used a photo of a school bus instead of the migrant bus.

+2014 CD1 Congressional Race

+Kwasman placed third in the Republican primary in the formerly rural Arizona Congressional District 1 race, failing to break 30% of the vote in the Republican primary against Andy Tobin and Gary Kiehne.